Omni CMS Mashup

 themes: contains the css files and html templates that style the display page according to each theme.

 xsl: contains files that style the pages used to edit Mashup, such as the credentials and settings pages.
 This does not effect the display page.

-In addition, there are folders containing code that depend on the programming language of your production server (e.g. php, aspx).
+In addition, there are folders containing code that depend on the programming language of your production server (for example php, aspx).

 Editing credentials pages is done via page parameters (as a reminder, a page must be checked out to edit the parameters).
 There are two sections of the page parameters.